qubole/afctl/README.md

 # afctl

-The proposed CLI tool is authored to make creating and deployment of airflow projects faster and smoother.
+The proposed CLI tool is authored to make creating and deployment of Apache Airflow (https://airflow.apache.org/) projects faster and smoother.
 As of now, there is no tool out there that can empower the user to create a boilerplate code structure for airflow projects and make development + deployment of projects seamless.